Cdk29/Cassava/trying-resnext-with-r-and-fastai.md

 resnext can create unexpected mess that required the use of my emergency Ubuntu 20.10 pen drive to clean out.

-**Spoiler alert :** it does not fully works and I hope this kernel will help debug some aspect of the wrapper.

 Since I did not find convenient way to implement a resnext using keras, I will switch to fastai, which have implemented them since one year, even if I did not noticed at the time, despite [commenting the